 When entering non-text values such as dates, monetary amounts and numbers, the cells needs to be formatted as ‘Text’ before you type something into it so that whatever you type into the cells remain as you have typed it.
 If you do not do this, Excel will convert what you have typed into a date, monetary amount or number, and you will lose the formatting that you originally had.

-Step 3: Upload Data Sheet
+Step 3: Upload the new product data

 Check on your import jobs